stfab/season-calendar/README.md

 # Season Calendar

-A lua script to create a team specific ical file from a league schedule of the Sportwinner website.
+A lua script to create a team-specific calendar from a league schedule of the Sportwinner website.

 ## Usage